artainmo/ft_linear_regression/README.md

 An introduction to machine learning.
 Write own gradient descent algorithm to train a linear-regression model that will be used to predict the price of a car.

-To learn more about the theory behind this project, read the comments inside the code.
+To learn more about the theory behind this project, read the comments inside the code